-The FCA in its decision letter has provided a detailed response to the four questions which I posed eighteen months ago, and the additional question identified above.
-I deal with them below in turn.
+Both the FCA (in its decision letter) and you (in your complaint to me) have provided a detailed response to the five questions which I posed eighteen months ago, and I deal with them below in turn.

 (i) At what point did those investigating and bringing the proceedings become aware of the limitation issue?